ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 The SREP tag contains a signed response.
 Its value MUST be a Roughtime message with the tags VER, RADI, MIDP, VERS, and ROOT.

-The VER tag MUST contain a single version number.
+The VER tag, when used in a response, MUST contain a single version number.
 It SHOULD be one of the version numbers supplied by the client in its request.
 The server MUST ensure that the version number corresponds with the rest of the packet contents.

 The RADI tag value MUST be a uint32 representing the server's estimate of the accuracy of MIDP in seconds.
 Servers MUST ensure that the true